stanbaek/ece487A/docs/intro.md

 - **Course Goal**: Provide students with fundamental knowledge and skills to design and control robotic 🤖 systems.
 - **Prerequisites**: ECE 382, ECE 346, Math344/346 or instructor approval
 - **Course Text**:  There is no required textbook.
 Reading materials/labs are posted here.
-- **Course Website**: All files are conveniently distributed via the **Teams** site.
 - **Syllabus**: Posted [here](syllabus.md).
 - **Course Schedule**: Posted [here](schedule.md) and subject to change.

 ## 📡 Communication
 - All communication and announcement 📣 will be provided through a course and section Team.
-- All lecture 📓 materials will be provided through a course and section Team.
+- All lecture 📓 materials will be provided through MS Teams.
 - Laboratory 🔬 work will be posted here.
 - All assignments must be submitted in [Gradescope](https://www.gradecope.com)
 - [Bitbucket](https://www.bitbucket.com) will be used for students to provide their source code 📄 for homework and laboratory assignments.
-- Videos 🎥 will be uploaded to a [YouTube channel](https://www.youtube.com) for your convenience.
+- Videos 🎥 will be uploaded to a [YouTube channel](https://www.youtube.com/watch?v=RcfQyc3R-tA&list=PLdXU2qMgwlRtIJIXX8bZWp8W-YwxSDODq&ab_channel=StanBaek) for your convenience.

 ## ⏰ Late Policy: